JawadSarfraz/Data_Impute_Project/README.md

 - The folder error_metrics/comparison_plots includes files that feature a dynamic RMSE (Root Mean Square Error) Y-axis for comparisons.
 - The folder error_metrics/comparison_plots_fix_rmseaxis includes files that have a standardized RMSE (Root Mean Square Error) Y-axis, which allows for more detailed and comparative analysis of the data.

+-The file "rmse_graph_with_actual_cols_name.py" is designed to generate RMSE (Root Mean Square Error) graphs for comparing features, and replace column labels like A, B, etc with specific names such as "δ13C coll, δ15N coll."
+These graphs are stored in the directory "data_impute_project/graphs/rmse/plots/terrestrial_mammals".